NeurodataWithoutBorders/nwbinspector/docs/best_practices/extensions.rst

 ==========

 Extend the core NWB schema only when necessary.
 Extensions are an essential mechanism to integrate data with NWB that is otherwise not supported.
-However, we here need to consider that there are certain costs associated with extensions, *e.g.*, cost of creating, supporting, documenting, and maintaining new extensions and effort for users to use and learn already-created extensions.
+However, we need to consider that there are certain costs associated with extensions, *e.g.*, cost of creating, supporting, documenting, and maintaining new extensions and effort for users to use and learn already-created extensions.
 As such, users should attempt to use core ``neurodata_types`` or pre-existing extensions before creating new ones. :ref:`hdmf-schema:sec-dynamictable`, which are used throughout the